An Education without Limitation

 Broadcast Journalism

+This is a full year course intended for students interested in broadcast journalism and production.
 Students will learn all aspects of a news production and that it is a team effort - all positions are equally dependent on each other for the success of the production.
-This course will include how to report, write and edit for broadcast news; speech and communications skills for reporting and interviewing; and media literacy and ethical standards of journalism.
+This course will include how to report, write, and edit for broadcast news, speech and communication skills for reporting and interviewing, and media literacy and ethical standards of journalism.
 At the production level, this course will include how to use the technical equipment involved as well as learning how to produce and direct.
 Students will showcase their work on camera and behind the scenes.
+Student work will be broadcast to the McAuley community.

 Personal Finance (Financial Literacy)

-This blended learning (classroom and online work) course provides students with the foundations and financial skills in money management.
+This course provides students with the foundations and financial skills in money management.
 Students will explore real life financial scenarios such as buying a car, filling out the FAFSA form, understanding pay stubs, filing taxes, credit scores, types of insurance, consumer protection, budgeting, interest rates and investing.
 This is a graduation requirement for all students.